mozilla/legal-docs/en/firefox_privacy_notice.md

     _On Android_: Firefox by default sends mobile campaign data to Adjust, our analytics vendor, which has its own [privacy policy](https://www.adjust.com/terms/privacy-policy/).
 Mobile campaign data includes a Google advertising ID, IP address, timestamp, country, language/locale, operating system, and app version.
 Read the [documentation](https://firefox-source-docs.mozilla.org/mobile/android/adjust.html).
 {: #thirdparty }

-* __Technical & Interaction Data__:

-    _On iOS and Android_: Firefox by default sends data about what features you use in Firefox to Leanplum, our mobile marketing vendor, which has its own [privacy policy](https://www.leanplum.com/privacy/).
-This data allows us to test different features and experiences, as well as provide customized messages and recommendations for improving your experience with Firefox.

-    Read the documentation for [iOS](https://github.com/mozilla-mobile/firefox-ios/blob/master/Docs/MMA.md) or [Android](https://firefox-source-docs.mozilla.org/mobile/android/mma.html), or learn how to [disable this feature](https://support.mozilla.org/kb/send-anonymous-usage-data-firefox-mobile-devices).

 ---